terminaldweller/mutator/README.md

 #### Windows

 First off, there is no official windows support and there are no plans to do so and the reason is simple.
 Right now I don't have the resources to do so.<br/>
-That being said, we can get on with the rest of the explanation.<br/>
-Currently a Windows build is not officially supported but if you can build LLVM/Clang, then you can build mutator too.
-Currently the latest version of LLVM/Clang available on Cygwin is 3.8 and that does not include the dev-libraries so you can't use those.
-Just use the Guide on LLVM for building using Visual Studio.
-After you have the headers and libraries and llvm-config, just use `BUILD_MODE=WIN_BUILD` with Clang and you should be good to go.<br/>
 Let me know if you decide to try this and/or have any problems with it.<br/>

 ### Running